Enterprise GE Perinatal Data Extraction & Clinical Archival Transformation Program

 -

-- Clinical data structures
+- Time-series monitoring data

 -